algogrit/blog.gauravagarwalr.com/content/posts/2018-10-04-starting-a-new-chapter.md

 This is something which is a hit-or-miss when it comes to consulting or working in a traditional job.
 Sometimes all you want to do is solve interesting problems and then deal with the crud work.
 With consulting, being dependent on every client to bring interesting challenges all the time is delusional.

-I find consulting > salaried job cause it gives me a greater freedom and flexibility it terms of saying no and walking away from a project which is doing downhill.
+I find consulting > salaried job cause it gives me a greater freedom and flexibility it terms of saying no and walking away from a project which is going downhill.
 I especially lose interest when some false assumptions are made:

   - All requirements have been nailed down from the beginning, and all we have to do is build it (Unicorn)
   - Building without any real world feedback (Read: no customers or real stakeholders)